-As I mentioned in my last post, since February of this year, I have been working to drop the baby weight.
-I have purposely chosen not to write about my attempted weight loss on my site, for fear that I would be embarrassed when it did not work out.
+As I mentioned in my last post, since February of this year, I have been working to drop the baby weight through various treatments such as fat reduction in Burlington, Ontario and body sculpting in Las Vegas, NV or Emsculpt Neo in Franklin, TN, while closely working with experts like weight loss services in Hattiesburg, MS. I have purposely chosen not to write about my attempted weight loss on my site, for fear that I would be embarrassed when it did not work out.
 I gained a LOT of weight while pregnant – roughly 60lbs, while my recommended weight gain was 10-15lbs since I was already overweight.
 Basically, I had a long way to go and didn’t want public knowledge of my complete and utter failure.

 I started Weight Watchers in February and have slowly but surely lost about twenty pounds. (!!!)
 I am still a few pounds over my pre-pregnancy weight, but I am just so shocked that this appears to have worked that I almost don’t care.